pabloboo/mynotes/README.md

 We also need an auth provider. auth_provider.dart groups all the providers.

 Why is AuthService an AuthProvider? it relays the messages of the given auth provider, but can have more logic.

+# Migrating to Auth Service

+AuthService.firebase → we need this so we don’t have to instantiate it everywhere.